 Major in Physics

-The Physics major is divided into three main concentrations designed to give the student the greatest possible flexibility in preparation for graduate study in physics, astrophysics, medicine, engineering or other allied fields, and for professional practice as a physicist in industrial, governmental or institutional laboratories.
+The Physics major is divided into several concentrations and one track designed to give the student the greatest possible flexibility in preparation for graduate study in physics, materials science astrophysics, medicine, engineering, or other related fields, and for professional practice as a physicist in industrial, governmental, or institutional laboratories.

 It is recommended that those who intend to pursue graduate studies in physics or astrophysics, take the General Physics Concentration or the Astrophysics Concentration, as well as additional physics electives and mathematics courses.
-Those who intend to participate in fundamental or applied research and development in industrial or government laboratories are encouraged to take the Applied Physics Concentration and other physics electives.
+Those who intend to participate in applied research and development in industrial or government laboratories are encouraged to take Applied Physics Concentration.
+Those who are interested in pursuing a degree in an engineering field at another institution while earning a physics degree from Towson University along the way, should select the Engineering Dual Degree Track.

 Requirements for the Physics Major